beetbox/beets/docs/plugins/fetchart.rst

   pixels.
 The height is recomputed so that the aspect ratio is preserved.
 - **enforce_ratio**: Only images with a width:height ratio of 1:1 are
   considered as valid album art candidates.
 Default: ``no``.
-- **remote_priority**: Query remote sources every time and use local image only as fallback.
-  Default: ``no``; remote (Web) art sources are only queried if no local art is found in the filesystem.
 - **sources**: List of sources to search for images.
 An asterisk `*` expands to all available sources.
-  Default: ``coverart itunes amazon albumart``, i.e., everything but ``wikipedia`` and ``google``.
+  Default: ``filesystem coverart itunes amazon albumart``, i.e., everything but ``wikipedia`` and ``google``.
 Enable those two sources for more matches at the cost of some speed.
+They are searched in the given order, thus in the default config, no remote (Web) art source are queried if local art is found in the filesystem.
+To use a local image as fallback, move it to the end of the list.
 - **google_key**: Your Google API key (to enable the Google Custom Search backend).
   Default: None.